 Swiss bank account

 Switzerland is a wealthy and economically stable country with one of the world’s highest GDP per capita.
 Switzerland is also known for its unique and efficient banking system, including its well-established privacy policy.
 Confidentiality is sacred in Switzerland, so bankers disclosing client information may face criminal charges.
+A Swiss bank provides clients with secure and confidential financial services that are highly valued worldwide.

 Switzerland has no shortage of banks.
 There are multinational and local banks serving a selected group of customers.
 As a world-class financial center, Switzerland is also known as an idyllic place to set up companies among international investors.
-Because the Swiss international banking sector is known for its remarkable track record of excellent confidentiality, stability, and customer protection, many international investors, both private and corporate, flock here to open a bank account.
+Because the Swiss international banking sector is known for its remarkable track record of excellent confidentiality, stability, and customer protection, many international investors, both private and corporate, flock here to open a Swiss bank account.

 Swiss bank account